jindraivanek/talks/2024-devtalks-data-structures/slides.md

 * immutable data structures are easier to reason about
   - value passed to a function, can't be changed
 * immutable data structures are thread-safe
-* bonus: memory efficient time traveling
+* bonus: memory efficient time travelling

 ---